Commercial Real Estate Crowdfunding: Is It A Good Investment?

 Why School of Whales is One of the Best Real Estate Crowdfunding Platforms

 There are a lot of options to choose from in terms of crowdfunding websites for real estate.
-School of Whales (SOW) is the best real estate crowdfunding platform because of the exceptionally low investment minimum, making SOW perfect for first time investors looking to test the waters; the diversification factor–the funds are pooled together and invested in multiple projects to mitigate risk and maximize stable returns; the educational component, SOW aims to create a community of first-time and established investors alike, to learn and grow together; the SOW mantra: Profits with a Purpose–we invest in projects that will have lasting positive impacts on the communities in which they serve; and lastly, the SOW founders and fund managers, who have a combined 60 years experience in commercial real estate development, amongst other business ventures, that have earned them the the title of Financial Whales.
+School of Whales is the best real estate crowdfunding platform because of 1.) the exceptionally low investment minimum of $500, making School of Whales perfect for first time investors looking to test the waters, 2.) the diversification factor–the funds are pools together and invested in multiple projects to mitigate risk and maximize stable returns 3.)
+Access and community, all investors have access to their properties and can actually take hard hat tours of the construction sites lead by our COO 4.) the School of Whales mantra: Profits with a Purpose–we invest in projects that will have lasting positive impacts on the communities in which they serve 5.)
+The School of Whales founders and fund managers, who have a combined 60 years experience in commercial real estate development, amongst other business ventures, that have earned them the the title of Financial Whales, and 6.) the educational component, School of Whales aims to create a community of first-time and established investors alike, to learn and grow together

 Above all else is the mission, Profits with a Purpose.
 School of Whales focuses on transformational projects.
 With the money raised from fellow Whales, the fund will support developers and projects that are creating a positive impact on neighborhoods and transforming their communities.

-The team at School of Whales isn’t interested in purchasing trophy properties in highly developed areas that will slowly gain profit as rates in the area rise or flipping shopping centers in favor of higher-paying higher-end stores willing to pay an increased rent cap.
-Instead, they’re looking for diamonds in the rough, which are properties that need a lot of love but have tons of potential, such as historic, outdated hotels, or long plays, like developing vacant land from the ground up.
+The team at School of Whales isn’t interested in purchasing trophy properties in highly developed areas that will slowly gain profit as rates in the area rise, nor is School of Whales interested in flipping cookie cutter projects in favor of higher-paying, higher-end stores willing to pay an increased rent cap.
+Instead, they’re looking for diamonds in the rough, which are properties that need a lot of love, but have tons of potential, such as historic buildings or developing vacant land from the ground up.
+Buying a “diamond in the rough” property and repurposing it for viable use in modern times means acquiring the property below market value to sell or refinance for a significantly higher market value.

 With each project and subsequent investment, School of Whales is fostering financial knowledge and discipline at all levels for fellow Whales.
 Each Whale can learn as much (or as little) as they choose about the projects they invest in and real estate investment in general through School of Whales’ dedicated investor resources.